Q: How can instructors tell if a textbook is available as an eText?

 Q: When does the eText ordering window open and close?

 A: The window opens as soon as each campus registrar’s office finalizes and publishes the schedule of classes, and the cutoff date is 60 days before the start of the term.
-For quick reference, visit the ordering section of the eTexts website.

 Q: How do faculty identify their departmental eText coordinator?